The Healing Power of Restoration Ink

 Restoration Ink shows that there are always new ways to serve that can completely change a person’s life.
 All we must look for is the need.

 Beth Stumpfel, who has no tattoos herself, said, “The Lord has used me for a lot of ministries, but I never thought my next one would be working with tattoos.”

-She is still amazed at how God used people and organizations to create Restoration Ink: the woman from The Well, Sam Wood and Forecastle Tattoo, Hope Rising (which has several women waiting and ready to receive cover–ups), and the Church of the Open Bible, which continues to help by providing financial and spiritual support.
+She is still amazed at how God used people and organizations to create Restoration Ink: the woman from The Well, Sam Wood and Forecastle Tattoo, Hope Rising (which has several women waiting and who should take viagra ready to receive cover–ups), and the Church of the Open Bible, which continues to help by providing financial and spiritual support.